microsoft/azure-software-radio/pages/devvm.md

 5. if you do not have enough qouta, click the pencil (edit) icon and request more cores and ensure it is successful before attempting to deploy the development vm.

-## Deployment of the Azure software radio development VM
+## Deployment of the Azure software radio developer VM

-1. Navigate back to the Private Product Offering outlined in the *Validating Access to the Development VM* section
+1. Navigate back to the Private Product Offering outlined in the *Validating Access to the Developer VM* section
 2. Click Create to begin the VM creation

    ![PrivateProductVMCreation](./../images/vmcreation.jpg)

-3. On the Create VM Page 1, select the subscription which has been authorized for development vm and allow for a dynamic resource group to be created or select an existing one.
+3. On the Create VM Page 1, select the subscription which has been authorized for developer vm and allow for a dynamic resource group to be created or select an existing one.
 Enter a Name for the virtual machine, select the same region to which you have applied and have available qouta, leave the remaining settings as is except for use Password or SSH Key.
 Select the appropraite one for your deployment and Click Next: Disks

    ![VMCreateP1](./../images/vmcreate1.jpg)